junxit/us-congress-bills-111/bill.md

 - **(a)** *Heading renamed*
   - **(1)** *In general* The heading of section 119 is amended by striking “superstations and network stations for private home viewing” and inserting “distant television programming by satellite”.
-  - **(2)** *Table of contents* The table of contents for chapter I is amended by striking the item relating to section 119 and inserting the following:
+  - **(2)** *Table of contents* The table of contents for chapter I chapter 1 is amended by striking the item relating to section 119 and inserting the following:
 - **(b)** *Unserved household defined* Section 119(d)(10) is amended—
   - **(1)** by striking subparagraph (A) and inserting the following:
     > - **(A)** cannot receive, through the use of a conventional, stationary, outdoor rooftop receiving antenna, an over-the-air signal containing the primary video or qualified multicast video of a primary network station located in that household’s local market and affiliated with that network of—